Is There A Link Between Creativity And Mental Illness?

 via – creativitypost.com

 It is a well-worn perception that creativity and madness are on the same spectrum.
-People like Kurt Vonnegut and others were successful not because of their mental illness, but in spite of it.
+People like Kurt Vonnegut and others were successful not because of their mental illness, but despite it.
 It is hard to work when you are depressed or manic.
-Many creative types find themselves disabled by their disorders just as they are inspired by it.
-Thus, one can clearly find some connection between creativity and mental illness.
+Many creative types find themselves disabled by their disorders just as they are inspired by them.
+Thus, one can find some connection between creativity and mental illness.

 A link bridges the gap between creativity and mental illness